 Have you heard of Forest School?
 I hadn’t until more recently, but it’s definitely having a moment.
-Today I’m reviewing a book dedicated to forest school theory and approach.
+Today I’m reviewing a book dedicated to forest school theory and approach, which overlaps with the Montessori philosophy.

 Even while pregnant with our first daughter, my hubby and I were determined we’d be the kind of parents to get our children outside and enjoying nature.
 So each year as spring rolls around, I’m reminded of how fortunate we are that we can simply open the backdoor and be in our own little sun trap.